 In another original section, the Mur Geològic, seven great chunks of rock (90 metric tons in all) have been assembled to create a Geological Wall.

 Exhibits cover many fascinating areas of science, from fossils to physics, and from the alphabet to outer space.
 Interactive exhibits such as the Planetari (Planetarium) cost extra.
 Aside from the Planetarium, which has multilingual commentary, many exhibits are in Catalan and Spanish.
 Various guided tours are available.

-Outside, there’s a nice stroll through the extensive Plaça de la Ciència, whose modest garden flourishes with Mediterranean flora.
+Outside, you can stroll through the extensive Plaça de la Ciència, whose modest garden flourishes with Mediterranean flora.